tylim88/FirelordJSDoc/docs/highlights/possibly_undefined.md

 :::caution

-Union all read fields with `undefined` degrade developer experience because you always need to check for `undefined`.
+Union all read fields with `undefined` degrade developer experience because you always need to check for `undefined`(albeit safer).

 The tradeoff of security is ease of use.